Victorien Sardou: Career

 Madame Sans-Gêne (1893) was written specifically for Gabrielle Réjane as the unreserved, good-hearted wife of Marshal Lefevre.
 It was translated into English and starred Irving and Ellen Terry at the Lyceum Theatre.
 Later plays were La Pisie (1905) and The Affair of the Poisons (1907).
 In many of these plays, however, it was too obvious that a thin varnish of historic learning, acquired for the purpose, had been artificially laid on to cover modern thoughts and feelings.
 But a few – Patrie! and La Haine (1874), for instance – exhibit a true insight into the strong passions of past ages.
 L'Affaire des Poisons (1907) was running at the Théâtre de la Porte Saint-Martin and was very successful at the time of his death.
-The play involved the poisoning camarilla under Louis XIV of France.
+The play involved the poisoning camarilla under Louis XIV.
 Toward the end of his life, Sardou made several recordings of himself reading passages from his works, including a scene from Patrie!